 DGCA defers implementation of revised flight duty norms for pilots

-New Delhi, Mar 26 (PTI) Aviation watchdog DGCA has deferred the implementation of the revised flight duty norms for pilots that were to be effective from June 1, according to a senior official.
+New Delhi, Mar 26 (PTI) Aviation watchdog DGCA has deferred the implementation of the revised flight duty norms for pilots that were to be effective from June 1, according to two civil aviation ministry officials.

+One of the officials on Tuesday said the revised norms have been deferred for some time to have wider consultations.

 The new norms provide for more rest time for pilots and seek to alleviate pilot fatigue.